 - Your email content is frequently flagged as spam-like.

 It is true that the larger your list and the more you send, the more likely you are to get blacklisted, unless you are careful about managing your subscriber base.

 If you share outbound email servers with other customers of your provider, then your sending can be impacted by their behavior.
 If they are sending spam and get the server blacklisted, then that affects your emails as well.
 The only thing that protects you in these cases is the policies of your email provider.
 Better yet, use a dedicated server from LuxSci and don’t share your email servers with anyone else.

 Recommendations for Successful Emailing

-- Use a different domain name in the “From” and “Reply” email address for your business and marketing email.
+- Using a different domain name in the “From” and “Reply” email address for your business and marketing email.
 E.g. firstname.lastname@example.org for your marketing email and email@example.com for your business (e.g. sales) email.
 These can go back to the same person and same INBOX, but having different domains allows blocks on your marketing domain to not affect your business domain.

-- 8 Factors Governing your IP Reputation: Increasing Email Marketing Deliverability
+- 8 Factors That Influence IP Reputation and Email Deliverability

 - Maximizing Delivery Speed and Reliability for Large Scale Email Marketing